Gattermeier/curated/podcasts.md

 - 2 Dope Queens
 Join the 2 Dope Queens, Phoebe Robinson and Jessica Williams, along with their favorite comedians, for stories about sex, romance, race, hair journeys, living in New York, and Billy Joel.
 - 99% Invisible
 - Note to Self
+Discussing the essential quandaries facing anyone trying to preserve their humanity in the digital age.
 - On being
 - More Perfect
 More Perfect is a series about the Supreme Court exploring how cases deliberated inside the rarefied world of the Supreme Court affect our lives far away from the bench.
 - Revisionist History
 - Vox's The Weeds
+The podcast for people who follow politics because they love thinking about health care, economics, and zoning
 - OE1 Betrifft Geschichte (de)
 Ob zu Rittern oder Terroristen - Expertinnen und Experten werden so geschickt gefragt, dass sich gut und gerne fünf Minuten zuhören lässt, wie sich eine Antwort entfaltet.
 Von Montag bis Freitag.
 - Radiowissen (de)